Analysis | What we know about the risk Trump’s infection posed to those around him this week

 Later in the day, the White House held an event in the Rose Garden to tout a (previously announced) expansion of coronavirus testing.
 A number of administration officials attended, including Education Secretary Betsy DeVos and Health and Human Services Secretary Alex Azar.

-Pence warned that the expansion — combined with an existing surge in cases in a number of states — would mean an increase in the number of cases over the short term.
+Vice President Pence, who was also there, warned that the expansion — combined with an existing surge in cases in a number of states — would mean an increase in the number of cases over the short term.

 “I say it, and I’ll say it all the time: We’re rounding the corner,” he said as he concluded his remarks.